Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation: Introduction

 The guarantees embedded in a VA contract are calculated based on a benefit base whose initial value is equal to the premium paid by the policyholder at the conception of the contract.
-For VAs with a GMWB rider, the minimum guaranteed withdrawal amount is typically set to be a contractually specified proportion (typically $100\times\frac{1}{N} \%$ for an $N$-year contract) of the prevailing benefit base.
 Oftentimes, VA contracts allow the benefit base to grow over the life of the contract.
-In this paper, we focus on VAs with a GMWB rider in which the benefit base grows through a ratchet mechanism.
+In this paper, we focus on VAs with a GMWB rider in which the benefit base grows through a \textit{ratchet} mechanism.
 This implies that at pre-determined dates throughout the life of the contract the benefit base is set to the maximum between the prevailing investment account value and the benefit base.
-This allows the policyholder to leverage favorable movements in the financial market to a potentially greater extent compared to a roll-up mechanism, under which the benefit base grows at a pre-specified interest rate, called the roll-up rate, throughout the life of the contract.

-To cover the cost of managing the contract and to finance the guarantee embedded in the VA, insurers charge a fee typically levied on the corresponding investment account.
-Reflecting the typical fee structure in traded VA contracts, the bulk of existing literature adopts a constant fee structure which is proportional to the investment account value \citep[see for example][]{BernardMacKayMuehlbeyer-2014, Jeon-2018, Jeon-2021-JCAM, Kang-2018, Shen-2016}.
-In practice, the fee charged to the policyholder covers the cost of covering the embedded guarantee, the cost of managing the investment account, and other costs, including administration costs and transaction costs.
+However, since the analysis of the ratchet mechanism requires including the benefit base as a state variable (in addition to the value of the VA investment account), the ratchet mechanism in the context of the GMWB rider is relatively understudied in the literature.\footnote{Earlier work on unified approaches to variable annuities only consider ratcheting for GMWBs under static policyholder behavior \citep{Bacinello-2011} or in contracts with other types of riders, such as death, accumulation, or income benefits \citep{Bauer-2008}.}